-This project is developing measurable and quantifiable risk indicators of performance measures for key stakeholders, identifying and developing methodologies for risk assessment at the levels of assets and processes, identifying data and infrastructure needs for data and process integration The project also includes and automation. performance and risk visualization, and development of methodologies for "dynamic" analysis of criticality and FMEA (failure modes and effects).
+This project is developing measurable and quantifiable risk indicators of performance measures for key stakeholders, identifying and developing methodologies for risk assessment at the levels of assets and processes, identifying data and infrastructure needs for data and process integration and automation.
+The project also includes performance and risk visualization, and development of methodologies for "dynamic" analysis of criticality and FMEA (failure modes and effects).

-One of the goals of the project is to improve short
+One of the goals of the project is to improve short and long term performance through replacement of

-and long term performance through replacement of outdated deterministic approaches and by introducing probabilistic methodologies for planning, maintenance, operation, design, and performance management.
+✓ Improve customer satisfaction, technical and financial performance, and regulatory compliance through implementation of new concepts enabling continuous performance and risk asset assessment outdated deterministic approaches and by introducing probabilistic methodologies for planning, maintenance, operation, design, and performance management.